norman/babosa/README.md

 # Babosa

-Babosa is a library for creating human-friendly identifiers.
-Its primary intended purpose is for creating URL slugs, but can also be useful for normalizing and sanitizing data.
+Babosa is a library for creating human-friendly identifiers, aka "slugs".
+It can also be useful for normalizing and sanitizing data.

 It is an extraction and improvement of the string code from [FriendlyId](http://github.com/norman/friendly_id).
 I have released this as a